ed-syspertec/Virtel/docs/manuals/virtel/Virtel463IG/Installation_Guide.rst

 **(RACROUTE,ACF2)** - The ACF2 security management system is used (via SAF).

 .. note::
 	Passphrase support can be activated by coding PASSPHRASE as an option in the SECUR keyword.
-For example: **SECUR=(RACROUTE,[RACF|TOPS|ACF2],PASSPHRASE)**
+For example: **SECUR=(RACROUTE,RACF|TOPS|ACF2,PASSPHRASE)**
-	You can also specify the minimum passphrase length using the Passphrase Length option.
-Default is 14 characters long.
+	You can also force the minimum length for a passphrase using the Passphrase Length option, this will override the value defined in your security system.
 	The following sets the Passphrase length to 10 :
 	**SECUR=(RACROUTE,RACF,PASSPHRASE,10)**

-	Passwords and Passphrases cannot be intermixed.
-You cannot go from a password, length 8 or less, to a passphrase.
 	Passphrases will always be mixed characters (Upper and Lower case) and will never be "UPPERCASED".

-For the z/VSE environment, the following options can be specified:
+For the VSEn environment, the following options can be specified:

 **NO** - No security software is used to control access.

 **VIRTEL** - VIRTEL’s internal security management feature is used.

-**RACROUTE** - (for z/VSE Version 3 or later) VIRTEL uses the z/VSE Basic Security Manager (via SAF), or the External Security Manager if specified in the z/VSE IPL parameters.
+**RACROUTE** - VIRTEL uses the VSEn Basic Security Manager (via SAF), or the External Security Manager if specified in the VSEn IPL parameters.

-The following options are retained for compatibility with previous versions:

-**RACF** - RACF without SAF.

-**TOPS** - TOP SECRET without SAF.

-**ACF2** - ACF2 with ACFDIAG (Only for VM).
-For MVS, this is treated as (RACROUTE,ACF2).

-**RACROUTE** - Multi product interface security (via SAF).

-If MEMORY=ABOVE, RACF without SAF and TOPS without SAF are not supported.

 .. note::
 	When SECUR=VIRTEL is specified Virtel will still validate access to the profile using the TCT security parameters RACAPPL and RNODE.
 PRFSECU is not used in building the security resource name.